Arindamdeb2000/Arindamdeb2000/README.md

 ✔ What do I do?

 I convert People to Candidates which means I work with internal recruiters and on their behalf, I identify, contact and engage with highly qualified professionals.
 My goal is to understand these people’s motivations and just propose them to be introduced to the recruiter/HR person.
-Mainly for hard-to-fill positions, but I don’t see myself as a headhunter though it's there in my profile subject line, I’m not trying to “hunt” you, you’re not a pray, we’re all humans so let’s just get to know each other.
+Mainly for hard-to-fill positions.

 ✪ Changing the way the world see's Talent Sourcing